eirikhsj/DemandForecast/README.md

 Of course, in real life we don't know the future temperatures, which lead us into the second problem.

 Second: Can we utilize different temperature forecasts as inputs to our demand model?
-Here we focus on five different seasonal forecasting models, where our period of interest is the range 0-30 days.
+Here we focus on different seasonal forecasting models, where our period of interest is the range 0-30 days.

 The models are:
 1) NWP forecast model